 - (1) The Retiree's death; - (2) Divorce of the Retiree from his/her Dependent Spouse; - (3) Cessation of a Dependent child's Dependent status. - c.
 Qualified Beneficiary.
 A Qualified Beneficiary as defined under COBRA is an individual who loses coverage under any of the above referenced Qualifying Events.
-A child born to, or placed for adoption with, a Retiree during a period of COBRA Continuation Coverage will be a Qualified Beneficiary.

-d.
-Addition of New Dependents.

-- (1) If, while enrolled for COBRA Continuation Coverage, a Qualified Beneficiary marries, has a newborn child, has a child placed for adoption or assumes legal guardianship of a child, he or she may enroll the new Spouse or child for coverage for the balance of the period of COBRA Continuation Coverage by doing so within 30 days after the birth, marriage or placement for adoption.
-Adding a child or Spouse may cause an increase in the amount that must be paid for COBRA Continuation Coverage. - (2) Any Qualified Beneficiary may add a new Spouse or child to his or her COBRA Continuation Coverage.
-The only newly added family members who have the rights of a e.
+A child born to, or placed for adoption with, a Retiree during a period of COBRA Continuation Coverage will be a Qualified Beneficiary. - d.
+Addition of New Dependents. - (1) If, while enrolled for COBRA Continuation Coverage, a Qualified Beneficiary marries, has a newborn child, has a child placed for adoption or assumes legal guardianship of a child, he or she may enroll the new Spouse or child for coverage for the balance of the period of COBRA Continuation Coverage by doing so within 30 days after the birth, marriage or placement for adoption.
+Adding a child or Spouse may cause an increase in the amount that must be paid for COBRA Continuation Coverage.

+- (2) Any Qualified Beneficiary may add a new Spouse or child to his or her COBRA Continuation Coverage.
+The only newly added family members who have the rights of a Qualified Beneficiary are the natural or adopted children of the Retiree or children for whom the Retiree is legal guardian. - e.
 Duration of Coverage.
 A Qualified Beneficiary whose coverage would otherwise terminate because of a Qualifying Event may elect continuation coverage for up to 36 months from the date of the Qualifying Event.